 The reserve is near my accommodation in Amanzimtoti, aka Toti.
 I spent the afternoon hiking in the 600-acre park sighting zebra, red duiker, bushbuck, vervet monkey, mongoose, and birds, including a majestic Fish Eagle.
 Cute Southern Masked Weavers are a favorite, and hundreds of them had built their nests dangling from trees near the dam.

 The park has hiking paths, a cycling trail, picnic areas, creeks, a dam, and the remains of Coedmore Castle.
 Kenneth Stainbank’s father built the Scottish Baronial style castle in 1885 with the help of stonemasons using stones from the Umhlauzana River.

 “When Stainbank built Coedmore Castle, he wanted to create a little piece of Europe on grounds filled with African antelope and monkeys.”

-You can arrange a tour of the castle’s interior.
-Descriptions of the steel-pressed ceilings, wooden paneling, and an iron staircase into the tower sound impressive.
+You can arrange advance tours of the castle’s interior.
+Descriptions of the steel-pressed ceilings, wooden paneling, and iron staircase into the tower sound impressive.
 The castle’s exterior is wrapped in peaceful gardens.

 The weather was warm but overcast with a slight breeze – a good hiking day.
 I took the “red path” which encircles the reserve and involves creek crossings.
 It’s a gentle hike with a few mildly challenging areas.
 I met several people along the path.
 It’s school break, when South African families spend time together.